 I decided to take myself on as my most difficult client yet.
 I went on to study the mechanism behind food addiction, as well as the essential lifestyle practices necessary to effectively tackle the emotional aspects driving it.
 I received formal training in Cognitive-Behavioural Therapy, as well as Holistic Addiction Therapy, but the turning point came after implementing Amino Acid Therapy, a supplement therapy pioneered by Dr. Julia Ross which targets depleted neurochemicals to address food addiction and mood disorders.

-After an intensive 3-month self-treatment program, I finally regained control over my eating habits and learned how to realistically implement healthy diet and lifestyle practices into my hectic life.
+After an intensive 3-month self-treatment program, I finally regained control over my eating habits, and just as importantly, I learned how to realistically implement healthy diet and lifestyle practices into my hectic life as a working mother of two small children.

 And now I am overjoyed at the opportunity to help you do the same.